benmvp/slides/2018/reactathon/why-react.md

 NOTES:
 - If replaced `<div>`, `<span>` & `<button>` w/ `View`, `Text` & `TouchableOpacity` components from `react-native`
-- You've got the makings a native app!
+- You've got the makings of a native app!
 - I remember when I went to a React Native workshop and was blown away
 - Everything I learned building React web apps, I could leverage in React Native
 - Just like w/ the web there are special considerations for native of course
-- Layout engine is different
+- For instance, layout engine is different
 - But there are a bunch more pre-built components
 - And React is not just for mobile devices...